android/privacy-sandbox-samples/Fledge/README.md

 * **[FledgeJava](FledgeJava)** (Java) - Demonstrates how to initialize and call the FLEDGE API.

-* **[FledgeServerSpec](FledgeServerSpec)** (OpenApi 3.1) - Sample FLEDGE server specs that can be used generate mock servers for delivering Javascript files to FLEDGE and receiving impression reports.
+* **[FledgeServerSpec](FledgeServerSpec)** (OpenAPI 3.0) - Sample FLEDGE server specs that can be used generate mock servers for delivering JavaScript and JSON to FLEDGE and for receiving impression reports.